the-teachingRSE-project/competencies/competencies.md

   The USERS, TEAM and sometimes SP skills are required to make this decision.
   Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.
 - Proper Development.
 This broad topic requires all of the SE skills.
-Of course these are the competencies that are the most fluid since they have to adapt at a high rate to the technological advancements.
-Additionally proper SE skills often require knowledge of TEAM, and PM.
+Of course, these are the competencies that are the most fluid since they have to adapt at a high rate to technological advancements.
+Additionally, proper SE skills often require knowledge of TEAM, and PM.
 Today this means effective use of IDEs, static analysis tools, design patterns, documentation (for oneself and others), etc.
 - Finding a community.
 This can be interpreted in two different ways.
-First we have the aspect of community building for a research project.
+First, we have the aspect of community building for a research project.
 Since this deals with software that is supposed to be used in research this requires knowledge of RC, USERS, and also NEW, in order to effectively interact with domain scientists.
 Today, an example is a presence on social media.
 The other TEAM-related aspect is the embedding of RSE graduates into the community of RSEs.
-We envision our RSE graduates to be a part in a strong network of other RSEs, tool-related communities and the classical domain communities.
+We envision our RSE graduates to be a part of a strong network of other RSEs, tool-related communities and the classical domain communities.
 This point is further elaborated in [How do we reach people in different stages of their careers](#how-do-we-reach-people-in-different-stages-of-their-careers).